Fútbol para todos: Criticism

 As an official program and initiative of the federal government, Fútbol para todos received support from cultural and sports figures in Argentina, but also criticism from opposition politicians.
 Senator Gerardo Morales noted that the presidential advertising on the program was "shameless", while members of the PRO party noted that "the purpose of its broadcast is not public but partisan."
-Government supporters respond that the average spending on the program is far less than that on the Teatro Colón in Buenos Aires, but with a greater national impact.
+Government supporters responded that the average spending on the program was far less than that on the Teatro Colón in Buenos Aires when divided by the number of viewers.

 In 2010, two environmental NGOs noted that 144 million pesos had been diverted from funds earmarked to implement a forestry law to Fútbol para Todos.

 Several criminal proceedings have been launched against government officials over mismanagement of funds earned from FPT.
 Former Cabinet Chiefs Aníbal Fernández and Jorge Capitanich, along with one-time coordinator Gabriel Mariotto and a group of former directors of the AFA, are all being investigated.